Assessing the Socioeconomic and Environmental Impact of a Multi-Farm CSA for Urban Growers and City Residents in Buffalo, NY

 Project Information

 The project seeks to measure the social, economic, and environmental impacts of creating and implementing a multi-farm Community Support Agriculture (CSA) program for both farmers and consumers in Buffalo, NY.
 Given the high rate of food insecurity experienced by residents and challenges faced by urban farmers in Buffalo, the benefit for both groups that could result from collaboration among farmers and a consolidation of their small markets in the region is potentially far-reaching.
-Under the leadership of Groundwork Market Garden (GMG), and collaboration with Greater Buffalo Urban Growers (GBUG), the project has documented the process of establishing the multi-farm CSA throughout the first year planning period and will continue to assess the outcomes during the initiation and implementation of a pilot program in year two.
+Under the leadership of Groundwork Market Garden (GMG), and collaboration with Greater Buffalo Urban Growers (GBUG), the project has documented the process of establishing the multi-farm CSA throughout the first year planning period and in it's second year has implemented a pilot program.
+Initial findings were presented at a small conference in Buffalo.
+In the remaining two months of the project, GMG will continue consolidating and analyzing all data and finalizing a report.

 The project seeks to measure the social, economic, and environmental impacts of creating and implementing a multi-farm CSA for both farmers and consumers.
-The project is in the process of documenting the creation of a multi-farm CSA program in Buffalo, NY.
+The project has collected data through a two year process of the planning and creation of a multi-farm CSA program in Buffalo, NY.
 Once completed, the specific questions the project seeks to answer are:

-In addition to answering the above questions, the study will record all financials associated with creating and piloting a multi-farm CSA, and document any secondary benefits, opportunities, and limitations that arise as a result of the project.
+In addition to answering the above questions, the study has recorded all financials associated with creating and piloting a multi-farm CSA, and documented any secondary benefits, opportunities, and limitations that have arise as a result of the project.

 In a 2018 policy report for the Truth Commission on Poverty in Western New York, Partnership for the Public Good (PPG) collaborators found that over 13 percent of the population is food insecure, and over 20 percent of children are.
 The study also found: